Picking line for surimi packaging

 The challenge: A robotized line for surimi packaging

-The customer was doing the packaging process manually, which required a considerable investment in manpower.
-Since it was a repetitive and unrewarding task, the company was experiencing significant problems
+The customer carried out the packaging process manually, which implied a considerable investment in manpower.
+Because it was a repetitive and unrewarding task, the company was experiencing significant problems related to absenteeism and a high turnover rate, the company was experiencing significant problems related to absenteeism and a high turnover rate.

 The product to be packaged in cartons are fresh surimi sticks, which arrive randomly and at up to 500 pieces per minute.